j-berg-au/BOUNDLESS/content/Rules/Narrative Play/index.md

 ## Equipment
 ### Artefacts
 ### Bag
+While on a Quest, you bring useful items with you. **You do not need to determine these items in advance.** Instead, you pull out an item when you need it by simply declaring you had brought it all along.

+You can pull out a total of three items this way during your journey, losing those items when you end your Downtime.

+You do not need to declare any of your weapons this way, and you cannot use your Bag to equip a new weapon for combat.
 ### Consumables
 ### Essence
 Essence is used as a valuable currency throughout the world.
 Paying for a room at a tavern, for a meal, or other minor expenses aren't paid in Essence, but whatever the local currency is in the region.
 In ***BOUNDLESS***, we don't track such a currency.